 Now you’re ready to make your muffin batter.

-(1) Start by first whisking together your gluten-free flour, baking powder and salt in a medium bowl.
+(1) First, whisk together your gluten-free flour, baking powder, and salt in a medium bowl.

-(3) Now add the melted butter, milk + lemon juice mixture, and vanilla extract and mix until all ingredients are well incorporated, about 30 seconds.
+(3) Now add the melted butter, milk + lemon juice mixture, and vanilla extract and mix until well incorporated, about 30 seconds.

-(5) Add your blueberries to the batter, and then (6) gently fold them in until all the blueberries are fully coated.
+(5) Add your blueberries to the batter, then gently fold in the blueberries until they’re fully coated.

-Once the batter is ready, add the cupcake liners to the muffin pan (makes about 15 muffins), then divide the batter among the muffin tins, filling each muffin cavity nearly to the top.
+Once the batter is ready, add the cupcake liners to the muffin pan (it makes about 15 muffins), then divide the batter among the muffin tins, filling each cavity nearly to the top.

-I also recommend placing 3+ blueberries into the top of each muffin so the muffins look like they’re bursting with blueberry goodness when you pull them from the oven.
+I also recommend placing 3+ blueberries on top of each muffin so they look like they’re bursting with blueberry goodness when you pull them from the oven.

-Before baking, sprinkle about 1 teaspoon of the sugar-lemon mixture on top of each of the muffins.
+Before baking, sprinkle about 1 teaspoon of the sugar-lemon mixture on top of each muffin.
 (You can discard any leftover sugar.)
-This will give the muffin tops extra sweetness, crunch and beauty.
-The sugary muffin top is my favorite part of this recipe – don’t skip it!
+This will give the muffin tops extra sweetness, crunch, and beauty.
+The sugary muffin top is my favorite part of this recipe—don’t skip it!

 Place muffins in a 425º F preheated oven and bake for 16-18 minutes.
 Muffins are ready when a toothpick inserted into the center comes out dry.
-Allow muffins 10 minutes to cool in the pan before transferring them to a wire rack to continue cooling.
+Allow muffins to cool in the pan for 10 minutes before transferring them to a wire rack to continue cooling.

-Just look at these gorgeous muffins with oversized muffin tops and that beautiful lemony-sugary topping.
-These muffins live up to every expectation you have of a bakery-style muffin and more.
+Just look at these gorgeous muffins, with oversized muffin tops and that beautiful lemony-sugary topping.
+They live up to every expectation you have of a bakery-style muffin and more.

 FAQs